juangranados/check_win_perfmon/README.md

 XML Format
 ----------
-XML file used has the following format, for example:
+XML file used must have the following format, for example:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>